SciGraph/SciGraph/README.md

 A Neo4j backed ontology store.

-You can run local copy by running the following:
+You can run local copy (you'll need git, Maven, and java 7) by running the following:

     curl http://goo.gl/RBonro | sh